overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

   - `-it` combines the `-i` (interactive) and `-t` (allocate a pseudo-TTY) options, allowing you to interact with the container via the terminal

   - `-e CLIENT_ACCESS_TOKEN=68fb42b4-f1ed-4e8c-beab-3724b99fe528` sets up the song-client with a pre-configured system-wide access token.
-Alternatively you can log in through stage found on  `localhost:3000/login` with the username `admin` and password `admin123`.
-From the profile page you can generate your own API key and supply it here
+Alternatively, you can log in through Stage from `localhost:3000/login` with the username `admin` and password `admin123`.
+From the profile page, you can generate your API key and supply it here

   - `-e CLIENT_STUDY_ID=demo` the quickstart is pre-configured with a `Study ID` named `demo`, we supply the `Study ID` value to the song-client on start-up